-Falguni Jain is a business development professional turned content marketer for Hubilo, a virtual event technology platform that enables event planners to organize different kinds of events in a more efficient manner.
+Falguni Jain is a business development professional turned content marketer for Hubilo, a virtual event platform with notable global clients that include the UN, Siemens, GITEX, NYU, AWS and Tech In Asia.

 As you consider shifting your next trade show online, make sure to focus on your exhibitors.
 While virtual events are a new format for almost all the stakeholders involved, exhibitors in particular may be apprehensive about this change.
 It is important you convey to them, that regardless of where you host the event, they will get the same return on investment.